Responsibility for health and safety

 Risk: In view of precautions and testing: LOW RISK.

 Disposal of contaminated sharps: All sharps are placed into special sharps boxes immediately after use.
+New wall-mounted sharps containers have now been introduced in both surgeries.
+These have been placed even closer to the point of use, allowing the operator who uses the sharp to dispose of it themselves without the need for it to be handled by a second person (eg the dentist need not rely on their nurse to remove and dispose of the sharp).
 Used sharps containers (these are never filled to more than two-thirds full) are stored in the lockable clinical waste bins until they are collected for safe disposal.
 Refer to the Waste Disposal and Infection Control policies for full details.

 Personal Protective Equipment: The practice routinely uses examination gloves, heavy duty gloves, face masks and safety glasses to help prevent inoculation injuries.
 Clinical staff are also issued with special surgery footwear that has hard toe-caps to prevent injury to the feet caused by dropping sharps.
 Refer to the practice Infection Control policy for full details.

-Disposable syringe system: The practice routinely uses a disposable syringe system called “Safety Plus” (rather than a disposable needle system) to help prevent needlestick injuries.
+Disposable safety syringe system: Where The Wand is not the preferred anaesthetic delivery system, the practice uses a disposable safety syringe system called “Safety Plus” (rather than a disposable needle system) to help prevent needlestick injuries.
 Indeed, since the introduction of the Safety Plus system in 2000 there have been no reported needlestick injuries.
 Refer to the practice Infection Control policy for full details.

 Safety scalpel system: With effect from 27th January 2016, the practice has introduced a new “Safety Scalpel” for use in surgical work.
 These scalpels have a sliding, lockable safety cover that allows the user to safely cover the blade before disposal of the scalpel, eliminating the need for re-sheathing and reducing the risk of inoculation injury during disposal.
 There have been no recorded incidents involving scalpel injuries but we have decided to adopt these since they are now considered best practice.